finos/finos-parent-pom/README.md

 ```
 mvn clean deploy
 ```
+This command will deploy the artifacts on [Sonatype OSS Snapshot Repository](https://oss.sonatype.org/content/repositories/snapshots/org/symphonyoss/)

 ### Release Deployment
 ```
-mvn versions:set -DnewVersion=x.y.z
-mvn clean deploy -Prelease -Dgpg.passphrase=your_passphrase
+mvn clean release:prepare release:perform -Dgpg.passphrase=your_passphrase
 ```
-Where
-- `x.y.z` is the version of the artifact to be released
+This command will deploy the artifacts on Sonatype OSS Staging Repository and - by default - promote the artifacts to [Maven Central](http://search.maven.org); synchronisation happens once every day.

-- `your_passphrase` is the passphrase of your GPG key; please refer to `gpg2` to check your keys;  simply type `gpg2 -q --sign` to validate your passphrase
+`your_passphrase` is the passphrase of your GPG key; please refer to `gpg2` to check your keys;  simply type `gpg2 -q --sign` to validate your passphrase